KipK/equinox/README.md

   entity.
 - VT-specific features are displayed only when the required data or capability is available.
-- The source of truth for implementation details is `plans/equinox-cahier-des-charges.md`.

 ## Adding a language

 1. Add `src/localize/languages/{code}.json` using `en.json` as a template.